Headquarters and headquarters company (United States)

+Purpose

-The mission of the HHC / Headquarters Company commander is to run the administrative, logistics, readiness, maintenance, and training functions needed to support the Headquarters, and supports the Headquarters element staff by facilitating the environment in which the staff operate.
-The Headquarters staff, in turn, supports and advises their higher echelon unit commander in commanding the unit (battalion, brigade, division, etc.).
-While the headquarters company commander has some administrative authority and support responsibility for Headquarters staff, the Headquarters Company commander's operational authority is strictly limited to requirements derived from exercising the HHC's mission essential task list (METL) by fulfilling related collective training requirements to facilitate the functions of the supported echelon commander's command post, and facilitating required individual training: "...ensuring that both Soldiers and equipment are in the proper state of readiness at all times".
+The mission of the headquarters company commander is to run the administrative, logistics, readiness, maintenance, and training functions needed to support the headquarters.
+The headquarters staff, in turn, support their higher echelon unit commander in commanding the unit (at the battalion, brigade, division, etc. level).

+While the headquarters company commander has some administrative authority and support responsibility for the headquarters staff, the headquarters company commander's operational authority is strictly limited to requirements derived from exercising the HHC's mission essential task list (METL) by fulfilling related collective training requirements to facilitate the functions of the supported echelon commander's command post, and facilitating required individual training: "...ensuring that both Soldiers and equipment are in the proper state of readiness at all times".

+Command authority

-All Headquarters element personnel assigned to an HHC fall under administrative control (ADCON) of the HHC commander, but the Headquarters Company is not in the operational chain of command of the supported Headquarters element.
-The HHC commander only exercises command authority (operational control or OPCON; directive authority) over the Headquarters Company element's supporting personnel.
-The coordinating, personal, and special staff officers and noncommissioned officers in the Headquarters element instead report directly to the battalion commander through the battalion staff supervisory chain, and are under the battalion commander's command and OPCON.
-Although the battalion commander is also administratively assigned to the HHC, he or she is the HHC company commander's higher echelon commander and thus the HHC company commander answers directly to the battalion commander; in higher command echelons the HHC Commander often falls under the immediate supervision of the executive officer (XO) or Chief of Staff.
+All headquarters element personnel assigned to an HHC fall under administrative control (ADCON) of the HHC commander, but the headquarters company is not in the operational chain of command of the supported headquarters element.

+The HHC commander only exercises command authority (operational control or OPCON; directive authority) over the headquarters company element's personnel.
+The coordinating, personal, and special staff officers and non-commissioned officers in the headquarters element instead report directly to the battalion commander through the battalion staff supervisory chain, and are under the battalion commander's command and OPCON.

+Although administratively assigned to the HHC, the battalion commander is the higher echelon commander to the headquarters company commander, and thus the HHC commander answers directly to the battalion commander; in higher command echelons the HHC commander often falls under the immediate supervision of the executive officer (XO) or chief of staff (CoS).